ga-wdi-boston/html-css-layout/README.md

 -   min-width : CSS is visible at all screen widths **larger** than the given value.
 -   max-width: CSS is visible at all screen widths **smaller** than the given value.
--   min/max-resolution :  CSS is visible above/below a given resolution.
+-   min/max-resolution :  CSS is visible above/below a given resolution.gi

-#### Your Turn : Media Queries
+### Lab: Media Queries

-Revisit the basic site from the previous exercise, and add a new effect that triggers when you shrink the screen below 800px wide.
+Revisit the basic site from the previous `float-site` branch exercise, and add a new effect that triggers when you shrink the screen below 800px wide.

-### Static vs Fixed Positioning
+## Static vs Fixed Positioning

 All of the rules that you've learn so far are based on one paradigm of positioning, called 'static' positioning.
 However, it's possible to change this